google/sbom-conformance/README.md

 sbom-conformance -specs eo -sbom <path to sbom>
 ```

-Run `go run main.go -h` to see the supported options.
+Run `sbom-conformance -h` to see the supported options.

 ### Programmatic